 At Yale, I am affiliated with the following entities:

 My PhD research was in Pushkar Lele Lab at Texas A&M University.
 It focused on the physics of how bacteria move and sense their surroundings.
-My dissertation (2021) is titled Sensory Functions of the Bacterial Flagellar Motor.
+My thesis dissertation (2021) was titled Sensory Functions of the Bacterial Flagellar Motor.

 I use a variety of techniques consisting molecular biology, phase and fluorescence microscopy, image analysis, particle tracking, and prototyping (3D-printed chambers and microfluidic devices).
 Some of my work has been published and is linked below.